 - 1980-present: marginalisation, fragmentation and Post-Modernism.

-Students are also introduced to key concepts of either narrative or drama and to literary theory, and given training in applying a variety of critical paradigms to their material.
-Course-work essays are based on supplementary texts which may be read in English translation, and are expected to take account of relevant critical literature.
-On completion of the course the student will be familiar in general terms with one of the modern literary genres of Arabic literature, such as the short story, the novel or modern drama.
-The genre may vary from year to year, but the course aims to offer the student a structured survey of the genre in question from the beginning to the present through a range of selected texts.
+Students are also introduced to key concepts of either narrative or drama and to literary theory, and given training in applying a variety of critical paradigms to their material. module-work essays are based on supplementary texts which may be read in English translation, and are expected to take account of relevant critical literature.
+On completion of the module the student will be familiar in general terms with one of the modern literary genres of Arabic literature, such as the short story, the novel or modern drama.
+The genre may vary from year to year, but the module aims to offer the student a structured survey of the genre in question from the beginning to the present through a range of selected texts.

-It is both a course of practical criticism with some emphasis on the application of modern critical theory to literary texts, and a study in the literary history of a specific genre in modern Arabic literature.
+It is both a module of practical criticism with some emphasis on the application of modern critical theory to literary texts, and a study in the literary history of a specific genre in modern Arabic literature.
 The texts will be studied as literary and artistic works but with some reference to the social and political contexts in which they were written and an elaboration of the careers of their writers and their approach to literature.
 Attention will be paid to the textual analysis of the chosen texts and the artistic and aesthetic aspects of literature with some interest in the typology of the development of the genre and its various trends and schools.

 I. Primary Texts: